derekcarey/msds-462-facemask-detection/README.md

 numpy 1.18.5  <br />
 opencv-python 4.4.0.46 <br />

+Packages were managed using an Anaconda virtual environment using Python 3.7.
+While this application may work with other versions of Python or imported libraries, compatibility is not guarenteed.

 # CUDA Toolkit 11.1 Update 1

 Execution of the facemask detection Flask application may require installation of the NVIDIA CUDA Toolkit available at the current location: